Wolves at the Gate: History

-In March 9, 2021, it was revealed that Tim Lambesis was working on a new side project with the band's guitarist Joey Alarcon.
+On March 9, 2021, it was revealed that Tim Lambesis was working on a new side project with the band's guitarist Joey Alarcon.
 Lambesis had previously co-produced Eclipse alongside Alarcon and Steve Cobucci.
-In April 16, 2021, the band released a new single, "Stop The Bleeding", which was followed by another single, "Shadows", in October 15, 2021.
+On April 16, 2021, the band released a new single, "Stop The Bleeding", which was followed by another single, "Shadows", on October 15, 2021.
 After three more singles, "Deadweight", "Lights & Fire", and "Peace that Starts the War", were released, Wolves at the Gate issued their album Eulogies, on March 11, 2022.
 On November 18, 2022, the band released a Christmas EP, Lowborn, featuring two Christmas songs the band had released a decade prior, along with three newer cuts including the title cut which had been released as a single in 2021.

 On June 9, 2023, the band released a cover of "Heathens", originally by Twenty One Pilots.
 "We have a lot of respect for the creativity that Tyler Joseph and Josh Dun express in their music.", wrote the band on Instagram, "Something they do so well is expressing dark and somber moods in their music without sacrificing memorability and melody.
 The dynamics of the song left an open landscape for us to put our own fingerprint on it.
 As well, the lyrics carried a very relatable sentiment that could be seen and interpreted on a few different levels."
 They released another cover, "Attack" by Thirty Seconds to Mars, on July 7, 2023.
 After releasing their cover of Incubus's "Pardon Me", the band announced their covers album, Lost in Translation, which was released on September 22, 2023.
 The album features their covers of "Heathens" and "Attack" along with covers of Billie Eilish, Jon Bellion, Jimmy Eat World, Linkin Park, Muse, Foo Fighters and Deftones.

-On April 17th, 2024, the band updated that they were in the process of making their next record, with Josh Gilbert helping.
-On March 7th, 2025, the band announced their sixth album Wasteland and its release on May 30th, 2025, as well as releasing the track list and the first single, "Parasite".
+On April 17, 2024, the band updated that they were in the process of making their next record, with Josh Gilbert helping.
+On March 7, 2025, the band announced their sixth album Wasteland and its release on May 30, 2025, as well as releasing the track list and the first single, "Parasite".